Meet Jill Rogoff

 News flash!
 After a long hiatus, Jill is currently preparing her songbook The White Rose for e-publication.
 Covering over 300 years, this volume contains the largest compilation of Jacobite songs ever collected, including material in Scots Gaelic, Irish Gaelic, Manx Gaelic and Cornish.
 Watch this space for details.

 So far, Jill has posted eight music videos on YouTube, representing her albums For Healing, Harp Music for Babies, The Voice of the Wanderer, The Celtic Cradle, A Lone Voice, Across the Narrow Seas,The King’s Well, & Still Life.
 You can also check them out on the Music Videos page here (under Words & Music).

 Jill sings and plays for her living, and arranges her own concert schedule.
 She is available for concerts (both public and private), school concerts, illustrated lectures, workshops and therapeutic harp sessions.
 You can set these up by clicking on the appropriate button under the relevant section.
-There are also quick links for this on the left-hand side of this page.

 If you want a lesson in singing, stage craft, help with pronouncing languages, folk guitar or lever harp, you can also contact Jill directly.

 In addition, you can join Jill’s mailing list.
 Wherever you live, if you want to be informed when she releases new albums or gives a concert in your vicinity, send her your full name and contact information.

 If there’s something missing from this site that you’d like to see Jill add, you can “Like” her professional Facebook page and chat with her there.

 Jill’s logo is copyright©.
 Site redesigned by Ethan Phoenix and Jill Rogoff. ©Jill Rogoff 2013 All Rights Reserved.

 Site last updated June 19th, 2017.